mananp-2730/BridgeBuild-AI-PM-Tool/README.md

 ## The Solution: The BridgeBuild OS
 BridgeBuild AI acts as an intelligent, continuous feasibility pipeline.
 A single AI engine shape-shifts its personality, logic, and UI based on the user's secure department role (managed via Supabase RBAC).

-Instead of isolated tools, BridgeBuild features a Department Handoff Protocol.
+Instead of isolated tools, BridgeBuild features a **Department Handoff Protocol**.
 When one department finishes their scoping, they route the locked ticket to the next department's inbox.
 The AI instantly reads the previous department's constraints (budgets, deal-breakers, user stories) and injects them into the next phase of development—ensuring zero data loss and mathematical budget alignment from kickoff to deployment.

 ## Role-Based Workspaces & Pipelines:
 1. **Sales Intake Portal:** Generates rapid Red/Yellow/Green feasibility scores, critical client "Ask Lists", deal-breaker warnings, and dynamic MVP budgeting.